mediacloud/backend/doc/logging.markdown

 2016/04/13 13:59:35 MediaWords.CM.Mine: SKIP - NO CONTENT
 ```

-To see more info from specific categories, add lines like the following tot he log4perl.conf file:
+To see more info from specific categories, add lines like the following to the log4perl.conf file:

 ```
 log4perl.logger.MediaWords.CM.Mine = DEBUG, STDERR